-The Damage Control Officer on the New Orleans, Lieutenant Commander Hubert M. Hayter, and two of his men, Lieutenant Richard A. Haines and Ensign Andrew L. Forman, remained at their damage control posts despite the fact that it was filling up with toxic fumes.
+The Damage Control Officer on the New Orleans, Lieutenant Commander Hubert Hayter '24, and two of his men, Lieutenant Richard A. Haines and Ensign Andrew L. Forman, remained at their damage control posts despite the fact that it was filling up with toxic fumes.
 These three brave men were eventually asphyxiated by the fumes and perished.
 The ship’s chaplain, Howell M. Forgy, later wrote about Hayter, “I wondered what he thought about in those final minutes, but I knew one thing: he was not afraid.”

 From Hall of Valor:

 The President of the United States of America takes pride in presenting the Navy Cross (Posthumously) to Lieutenant Richard Alexander Haines, United States Naval Reserve, for extraordinary heroism and distinguished service in the line of his profession while serving Assistant to the Damage Control Officer on board the Heavy Cruiser U.S.S.
 NEW ORLEANS (CA-32), during action against enemy Japanese forces off Savo Island, on the night of 30 November 1942.
 When his ship was struck by a torpedo forward, Lieutenant Haines, with utter disregard for his own personal safety, remained at Central Station to assist in the control of damage until he finally succumbed to an asphyxiating gas which had been generated by the explosion.
 His courageous spirit of self-sacrifice, maintained above and beyond the call of duty, was in keeping with the highest traditions of the United States Naval Service.
 He gallantly gave his life for his country.

 General Orders: Commander Southern Pacific: Serial 00232 (January 21, 1945)